| PlasmaIntroduction

 to put it in first place.
 The reasons for this will

-The term Plasma was borrowed from blood
+become clear.
+The term plasma was borrowed from blood

 plasma in order to describe its almost life-like and